• Skip to primary navigation

 puree raspberries on the stove

-How to pureé fruit:
+How to pureé raspberries?

 I started by making fruit and vegetable purees.
 This did take quite a bit of time.
 For the second time in a few months, I wished I owned a juicer, or at least had a blender.
 I made do with what I had on hand.